jianhong/motifStack.documentation/app/readme.txt

   Data
   IO

-Please change the path according your system.
+Please change the path according to your system.